-Social services for disadvantaged population groups
+Social rights for vulnerable groups

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2018 to 2021
+Overall term: 2015 to 2019

 Accession to the EU is a declared political goal of the five countries of the Western Balkans: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia and Serbia.
 Furthermore, with the exception of Kosovo, they have ratified the European Social Charter and have assumed the obligation to guarantee comprehensive social rights.